The world of cybercriminals, phishing, and malware is scary enough without risky employee behaviors contributing to the frights.

 Raising Threat Awareness

-Cyber attackers regularly devise and deploy methods that make threats truly hard to detect.
+Cyber attackers regularly devise and deploy methods that make cyber threats truly hard to detect.
 Phishing emails (often carrying ransomware payloads) abound, often looking just like the real thing.

 Training Tip #4